Azure/Avere/src/tutorials/ComputePipeline/README.md

 4. `cd src/tutorials/ComputePipeline`

-5. Review and edit the following parameter configuration files per your environment.
-In the Images and Machines configuration files, ensure that the `enabled: true` properties are set for each of the images and machines to be deployed.
+5. Review and edit each of the following template parameter configuration files per your environment.

-`ComputePipeline.Identity.parameters.json`

-`ComputePipeline.Images.parameters.json`

-`ComputePipeline.Machines.parameters.json`
+Ensure `enabled: true` is set for each of the image and machine configurations to be deployed.

+`ComputePipeline.Identity.Parameters.json`

+`ComputePipeline.Images.Parameters.json`

+`ComputePipeline.Machines.Parameters.json`

 6. Review and edit the variables at the top of the deployment orchestration script file per your environment.